Human505-oatmeal/100-Days-Of-Python-Projects/README.md

 # 100 Days Of Python Projects

-I'm posting projects here from beginner through advanced projects, with each project getting more difficult or learning a new technology.
+I'm posting beginner through advanced projects, with each project getting progressively more difficult.